 Spreadsheets vs. Patient Outcome Tracking Software

-Moreover, spreadsheets are static.
-They give you a snapshot of the past, but they do not help you in the present.
-If a provider's documentation is consistently leading to claim denials, a spreadsheet report created three weeks ago might not flag the issue until significant revenue has already been lost.
-Real time quality control requires real time data visibility.
-This is where specialized patient outcome tracking software becomes a necessity rather than a luxury.
+Spreadsheets are also static.
+They reflect the past, not the present.
+If a provider's documentation is consistently leading to claim denials, a report compiled weeks ago will not surface that problem until meaningful revenue has already been lost.
+Real-time quality control requires real-time data visibility, which is what purpose-built patient outcome tracking software is designed to provide.

 Using Quality Data to Master MIPS and Value-Based Care